sujitshivaprasad/reddit-nba-gif-bot/README.md

 pip install random
 ```
 Use the example praw.ini file, rename it to 'praw.ini' and fill out the necessary information.
 You can get your client id and client secret from https://ssl.reddit.com/prefs/apps/
 With the help of the get_secret.py file, you will only have to set up the Oauth stuff once, which is convenient if you have different uses for your app.
-So use the follwing commands after editing the praw.ini file:
+So use the following commands after editing the praw.ini file:
 ```
 python get_secret.py
 ```